villagrat/github-finder/README.md

 # Github Finder App

 A React app to search GitHub profiles and seamlessly explore users' stats and their latest code repositories.

-[Try it now!](https://www.replacewhendeployed.com)
+You can see a working version of the App [here!](https://villagrat-github-finder.vercel.app)

 Component styling done using Tailwind CSS and Daisy UI

-# Dev Usage
+# To Run This Project Locally

 ### Install dependencies